Type: Fictional / Spec project

 Programs Buttons — program selector (Selected / Normal states)

-The most architectural decision in this project was leveraging Figma's Slot feature to build a fully composable card system.
+The most architectural decision in this project.
+Instead of building one card per data type, I used Figma's Slot feature to build a fully composable card system.

 Every panel in Floor OS is built on a Background+Border+Component — a card shell available in two widths (220px / 1024px) that contains a Slot for its inner content.